 It’s time for another Medieval Monday blog hop!
 Our theme is, “Hero and heroine first encounter”.
 Each author has selected an excerpt from one of their books to share with you over the next few months.

-I’m excited to share the seventh excerpt from Cathy MacRae’s book, The Highlander’s Welsh Bride.
+I’m excited to share the twelfth excerpt from Elisabeth Hobbes’ book, Beguiled by the Forbidden Knight.
 At the end of the post, you will see where to go on the following Monday to find out what happens next.

 When her mistress is claimed as an enemy knight’s betrothed, handmaiden Aelfhild knows it would be too dangerous for her lady; she must go in her place.
 But there’s more to the scarred knight than she first thought—she isn’t expecting to fall for him!
 As the line between friend and enemy blurs, Aelfhild realizes she might be protecting her mistress, but not her heart…